-As millennials become a larger part of the workforce, many employers are struggling with how to attract and keep millennials happy in the workplace.
-According to Pew Research Center, in 2015, millennials surpassed gen X in numbers and now makeup the largest share of the American workforce.
+As millennial employees become a larger part of the workforce, many employers are struggling with how to attract and keep them happy in the workplace.
+According to Pew Research Center, in 2015, millennials surpassed Gen X in numbers and now make up the largest share of the American workforce.
 In 2020, people ages 18-33 will account for approximately 50 percent of the workforce, with numbers growing in years to come.
-Although most companies are acknowledging this influx, many are unsure about how to handle these changes.
-I think many organizations are overthinking this.
+Although most companies are acknowledging this influx, many are unsure how to handle these changes.
+As a millennial in the workforce, I think many organizations are overthinking this.

 Millennials aren’t that different than the rest of your organization.
 Sure, we may have a higher standard when it comes to modern business tools, but at the end of the day, we want to work in a place where we feel secure in our jobs, valued, informed, and connected.

 Obviously, company culture is important.
 At its peak, it energizes your employees.
-It gives value to work and drives up productivity.
+It gives value to their work and drives up productivity.
 A positive, inviting, and collaborative environment encourages employees to love their jobs.
-Everyone knows happy employees make productive employees.
-And, the reality is, your employees are most likely millennials who are increasingly the key decision-makers in a job.
-Unfortunately, so many companies fall short of this kind of inclusive company culture.
+And the reality is, many of your employees are likely millennials who are increasingly making key decisions.
+Unfortunately, many companies fail to create a company culture that is inclusive of employees across generations.

-However, building a rich corporate community that inspires and engages a multi-generational workforce can be challenging.
-For one, each generation is assumed to have its key traits and values.
-It’s easy to assume that millennials expect a completely different work environment than previous generations or that they will leave a company the first chance given or that they are glued to their smartphones.
+Building a rich corporate community that inspires and engages a multi-generational workforce can be challenging.
+For one thing, we all make assumptions about the key traits each generation is supposed to have.
+It’s easy to assume that millennials expect a completely different work environment than previous generations, that they will leave a company the first chance they get, or that they are glued to their smartphones.
 But is all that necessarily true?

 One of the exaggerations IBM discovered was the myth that millennials are digital zombies with little regard to non-virtual communication.
 While there’s no doubt that millennials are a more tech-connected generation, it turns out they are actually overwhelmed with all this information.
-According to CornerSD 38 percent of U.S. millennial employees say they struggle with technology overload compared to 20 percent of the older generations.
-A solution to this information overload could be a central hub, think of it as a “collective brain,” where all this information could be easily stored and searchable on command.
+According to CornerSD, 38 percent of U.S. millennial employees say they struggle with technology overload, compared to 20 percent of the older generations.
+A solution to this information overload could be a central hub (think of it as a “collective brain”) where all this information could be easily stored and searched on command.

 Harness The Power Of Knowledge Sharing With Digital Transformation